-Elanore turned her head towards her grandmother and opened her mouth to speak.
+Elanore’s head turned towards her grandmother at the mention of her mother.
+She opened her mouth to speak.

-“Hush, darling,” the elderly lady quickly set a lamp down on the nearby table and placed both of her hands upon her granddaughter’s face.
+“Hush, darling.”
+The elderly lady set a lamp down on a nearby table and placed both of her hands upon her granddaughter’s face.
 “You look flushed.
-You should have some water.
-Edmund,” she turned back to the young man.
-“Help lift her please.”
+You should have some water.”
+She called to the young man.
+“Would you help her sit up?”

-Edmund reached behind her to lift her shoulders up off the bed while her grandmother placed several cushions and pillows behind her.
-Propped up, Elanore took the cup of water offered to her and drank it eagerly.
+Edmund reached behind Elanore and lifted her shoulders up off the bed while her grandmother placed several cushions and pillows behind her.
+Once propped up, Elanore took the cup of water offered to her and drank it eagerly.

-When it came time to explain what the lions had told her to do to wake their fourth brother, she looked at Edmund and faltered.
-“Those creatures are silly,” she hesitated.
-“They understand magic but don’t quite understand people.
-I should have told Edmund what they asked me to do and why, but if I had I would have lost my nerve—“
+When it came time to explain what she had done to wake the lions’ fourth brother, she again stole a glance at Edmund.
+“Those creatures understand magic but don’t understand people.
+I should have told Edmund what they asked me to do and why, but if I had I would have lost my nerve–”

 Her chin lifted.
-She was surprised that he had realized this.
-She thought that perhaps the lion Lambegus had told him as much.
-“Yes,” she admitted, trying to discern how he felt about that.
-But his grey eyes revealed nothing to her.
+She was relieved he had realized this.
+“Yes,” she admitted, worried how he would feel about that.
+But his grey eyes revealed nothing.

-“You’re tiring again, Elanore” Her grandmother patted her granddaughter’s hand in reassurance.
-“I won’t press for details as you have grown pale again.
-Edmund,” Mrs. Winchester nodded at him.
+“You’re tiring again, Elanore.”
+Her grandmother patted her granddaughter’s hand in reassurance.
+“I won’t press for details.”
+Mrs. Winchester nodded at Edmund.
 “Shall we let her be?”

-He bid a good evening to Elanore and did not dally for a response, instead moving out into the hallway before Elanore could even respond.
+He rose quickly, bidding Elanore a good evening.
+He moved quickly out into the hallway before Elanore could even respond.
 Mrs. Winchester hurriedly tucked her into the bed and closed the door behind her.

-Elanore was left alone in the dark room, her eyes closed tightly.
+Elanore was left alone in the dark room.
+She closed her eyes tightly, worried and unhappy.

 There was something about Edmund’s departing look that unsettled her.
 His manners and words were as correct as they ought to be, but she was left with an impression that he was not happy with her.

-Edmund’s dour expression did not escape the attention of Mrs. Winchester either.
-She did not press Edmund for his thoughts, but watched him closely as they rejoined the guild bookkeeper in the front parlor of the house.
+Edmund’s dour expression did not escape the attention of Mrs. Winchester.
+She did not press him for his thoughts but watched him closely as they rejoined the guild bookkeeper in the front parlor of the house.

 Gregory was, as it turned out, a man who wanted to believe in magic and its presence in this world, whether good or bad.
-And now he would throw his lot in with the Mayor and assist with the search for lore surrounding the impending eclipse.
+He threw in his lot with Mayor and vowed to search for lore surrounding the impending eclipse.

-As they drank warmed over cider, the three persons looked through the books that had been sent with Elanore.
-They grappled with the implications of the Count’s belief that folklore and tall tales were more truth than myth.
+There was a sense of urgency as the three sat with warmed-over cider and rifled through the books that had been sent with Elanore.
+Each grappled with the implications of the Count’s belief that folklore and tall tales were more truth than myth.
 They wondered aloud which of the stories were true and which were not.
 More importantly, they worried over which stories if true would mean danger to them.

 Edmund kept his silence throughout most of this conversation.
 As the sun disappeared for the night, a final gaggle of persons noisily rushed along the road outside to hurry home.
-Edmund stood suddenly as a familiar figure appeared on the road.
+Edmund stood suddenly as a familiar figure appeared walking alone.